Delkik/spaceForce/README.md

 How to install the program and run it?

-   - Open Github, navigate to the islanders' repositories
-   - Click on  hunter-classes/winter-2020-codefest-submissions-the-islanders
-   - Clone and pull all the files from the classroom in one folder
+   - Download or clone the repository
-   - Open titleScreen.py and run it
+   - Open titleScreen.py and run the program

 What is Space Wars?